remarkablemark/codeception-selenium-safari-demo/README.md

 ### PHP

-- PHP
 - Composer

 ### Node.js

-- Node.js
 - NPM

 ### Safari

-You must enable the 'Allow Remote Automation' option in Safari's Develop menu to control Safari via WebDriver:
+You must enable the `Allow Remote Automation` option in Safari's Develop menu to control Safari via WebDriver:

 1. Open Safari.
 2. Go to the `Safari` menu in the top left corner.